OpenEdition/bilbo/doc/README_EN.txt

 It provides the segmentation and tagging of input string.
 It is principally based on Conditional Random Fields (CRFs), machine learning technique to segment and label sequence data.
 As external softwares, Wapiti is used for CRF learning and inference and SVMlight is used for sequence classification.
-BILBO is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 2.5 Generic License (CC BY-NC-SA 2.5).
+BILBO is is released under the terms of the GPL version 2.

 ==============================================